The North Face ThermoBall Eco

 Other Versions of The North Face ThermoBall

-We tested the standard men’s ThermoBall Eco Jacket, and the lineup includes a number of other options, including a hoody, snap-up jacket, and vest.
+We tested the standard men’s ThermoBall Eco Jacket, and the lineup includes a number of other options, including a hoody and vest.
 The men’s ThermoBall Eco Hoodie costs slightly more at $220 and is a bit heavier at 15.9 ounces, but otherwise retains many of the same features of the jacket we tested including PrimaLoft synthetic insulation, a 20-denier shell, and puffy jacket-like looks.
-The North Face also makes the jacket, hoody, snap-up, and vest in women’s versions for the same price (weight and colorways vary slightly).
+The North Face also makes the jacket, hoody, and vest in women’s versions for the same price (weight and colorways vary slightly).
 And finally, it’s worth noting that the ThermoBall Eco family has grown extensively to include winter parkas, insulated ski jackets, boots, and more—all of which share the proprietary ThermoBall Eco insulation.

 Sustainability: Recycled Fabric and Insulation